department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### Protecting PII & PHI in notifications

-* **Do NOT send personally identifiable information (PII) or protected health information (PHI) in notifications.** It is imperative that notifications not include any PII or PHI.
+* **Do not send personally identifiable information (PII) or protected health information (PHI) in notifications.** It's imperative that notifications do not include any PII or PHI.
 * **Hide filenames.** File names for evidence and other uploads of documents to the VA can often include personal information.
 So we hide all filenames in notifications.
 To do this:
   * Replace all but the first 3 and last 2 characters (numbers or letters) of the filename with the "X" character.
   * Show the MIME type of the file (like ".png", ".pdf", etc.)